DiegoGM91/Theory-of-overparametrization/README.md

 `nlayers (int)`: number of layers.

-`steps (int)`: maximum number of allowed optimization steps for the Adam algorithm.
+`steps (int)`: maximum number of allowed optimization steps for the Adam algorithm, `default=3000`.

 `lambda (float)`: strength of the tansverse field, `default==1`.

-`nthreads (int)`: number of threads used to simulate the quantum circuits (it must not be larger than the number of logical cores of the CPU), `default==1`
+`nthreads (int)`: number of threads used to simulate the quantum circuits (it must not be larger than the number of logical cores of the CPU), `default==1`.

 ### Expected output

-The expected output is a tuple with:
+The expected output is a tuple containing:

 i) `(float)` energy of the state (i.e. value of the cost function)